isomerpages/moe-chongzhengpri/chongzheng-primary-school/announcements/_posts/2023-08-23-post-PSLE Exam Days.md

 description: ""
 image: ""
 ---
-The PSLE will be conducted from 28 September to 4 October 2023.
+The PSLE will be conducted on 15 September 2023 and from 28 September to 4 October 2023.

 ##### **For Primary 6 students**

+Primary 6 students are to report to the school hall by 8am on 15 September 2023 for the PSLE Listening Comprehension.

 Primary 6 students will have a study break from 25 - 27 September 2023 and need not report to school.

+Primary 6 students are to report to school as usual by 7.30am from 28 September 2023 to 4 October 2023.

 28 September 2023 : EL and FEL